fetchfern/nix-config/README.md

 sudo ./bin/build
 ```

-the command passes all flags to `nixos-rebuild` so you can give it `--show-trace` for example.
+This script passes all flags to `nixos-rebuild`, so you can give it `--show-trace` for example.

+### License

+This repository's entire content is released into the Public Domain.
+See [LICENSE](LICENSE).